louispotok/notebook/_posts/2020-08-11-minesweeper.md

 ## Testing
 Finally, JP asked: how would you test this function?

-Well, because there's randomness, you can't do a straightforward unit test (where you pass in a known input and check if the output is what you expected).
+Well, because there's randomness, you can't do a straightforward unit test where you pass in a known input and check if the output is what you expected.
 And you wouldn't want to pass in a random input and then check if the output is correct, since you'd end up just re-implementing the same logic -- and then you wouldn't know which was wrong, the test logic or the logic under test!

 What you can do instead is freeze the randomness somehow, either by setting the seed outside the test, or dependency injection, or passing a random number generator in the pure-functional style, depending on the language.